 People and Culture

 Home to about 100,000 residents, Chinatown has one of the oldest and largest populations of Chinese people outside of China.
 In recent years, however, there has been an influx of ethnic diversity.
 Between 2000 and 2010, the White population increased significantly.
 Cantonese culture is the dominant influence in this neighborhood, though there’s also been a large influx of Fuzhou people.
-Comprised of both residential and commercial areas, Chinatown is a popular spot for avid tourists and locals alike, culminating in a unique cultural experience.Get Started
+Comprised of both residential and commercial areas, Chinatown is a popular spot for avid tourists and locals alike, culminating in a unique cultural experience.Call For a Quote